Diamondoid: Origin and occurrence

 Diamondoids are found in mature high-temperature petroleum fluids (volatile oils, condensates and wet gases).
 These fluids can have up to a spoonful of diamondoids per US gallon (3.78 liters).
 A review by Mello and Moldowan in 2005 showed that although the carbon in diamonds is not biological in origin, the diamondoids found in petroleum are composed of carbon from biological sources.
 This was determined by comparing the ratios of carbon isotopes present.

 Optical and electronic properties

 The optical absorption for all diamondoids lies deep in the ultraviolet spectral region with optical band gaps around 6 electronvolts and higher.
 The spectrum of each diamondoid is found to reflect its individual size, shape and symmetry.
 Due to their well-defined size and structure diamondoids also serve as a model system for electronic structure calculations.

 Many of the optoelectronic properties of diamondoids are determined by the difference in the nature of the highest occupied and lowest unoccupied molecular orbitals: the former is a bulk state, whereas the latter is a surface state.
 As a result, the energy of the lowest unoccupied molecular orbital is roughly independent of the size of the diamondoid.

-Diamondoids have been found to exhibit a negative electron affinity, making them potentially useful in electron-emission devices.
+Diamondoids have been found to exhibit a negative electron affinity, making them potentially useful in electron-emission devices and in polymers, coating materials, and drugs.